jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: 1 != 0

-* I change the test to match the expectation and things are green again
+* I will make the test to match the expectation and things are green again

   .. code-block:: python